tomazweiss/stackoverflow_compensation_2023/README.md

-# stackoverflow_compensation_2023
+# 2023 Developer Compensation by Country
-exploring 2023 developer compensation by country
+Exploring 2023 developer compensation by country.
+Code from my blogpost on https://tomazweiss.github.io/.